ecr23xx/kp6d/README.md

 ### Keypoints Designation

-Go to folder [gendata](./gendata) and follow its instructions.
+Go to folder [gendata/](./gendata) and follow its instructions.
 After this step, you'll get models and keypoints raw data (in .ply format).

 ### Object Detector

-Go to folder [detect](./detect) and follow its instructions.
-After this step, you'll get pre-trained weights for LINEMOD.
+Go to folder [detect/](./detect) and follow its instructions.
+After this step, you'll get YOLOv3 pre-trained weights for LINEMOD.

 ### Keypoint Localization

+Go to folder [keypoint/](./keypoint) and follow its instructions.
+After this step, you'll get SPPE pre-trained weights for LINEMOD.